Jopp-gh/Obsidian-Dune84/Wiki/Recipes.md

 # Recipes

-to create your own cookbook, copy this template:
+to create your own cookbook, i suggest you to collect your recipes with the example template below.
+Feel free to add and remove or place elements in a way useful to you :)

 ```
 ---